railsmechanic/judgee/README.md

 	# It assumes that your Redis instance is running on localhost at port 6379.
 	judgee = Judgee::Classifier.new

-	# Is Redis running on a host in your network, simply pass in your options
+	# Is your Redis instance running on a host in your network, simply pass your options
 	judgee = Judgee::Classifier.new(:host => "10.0.1.1", :port => 6380)

-	# It also supports Unix sockets
+	# Judgee also supports Unix sockets
 	judgee = Judgee::Classifier.new(:path => "/tmp/redis.sock")